Environmental governance tools for medium-sized South African municipalities

 The CLES online depository can be accessed here.

-This project has since been extended to a more-in depth exploration of local climate change responses in a selection of cities of southern Africa.
+This project has since been extended to a more in-depth exploration of local climate change responses in a selection of cities of southern Africa.
 See the project description below.

 Local Law and Policy Transitions in Southern African Cities Towards Climate Resilient Development